#1 for 10-year investment performance1

 In 2006, Ms McFarlane represented the Queensland Council of Unions (QCU) on its delegation to China and in 2008 was voted the Australian Services Union (ASU) Emma Miller Recipient in recognition of her ongoing commitment to the union movement.

-Ms McFarlane is currently a member of both the Remuneration and Product, Services & Advice Committees.
+Ms McFarlane is currently a member of the Audit & Risk and Remuneration Committees.

 Financial years ending 30 June